-All of these can lead to hair loss and baldness but are easily prevented with the correct medication and vaccines.
+These can lead to hair loss and baldness but are easily prevented with the correct medication and vaccines.

-I think the main takeaway from this article is that Pugs are heavy shedders.
+The main takeaway from this article is that Pugs are heavy shedders.
 While there are things you can do to manage the problem, there’s nothing you can do to prevent it.

-However, if this problem doesn’t bother you, then you’ll have a friendly and affectionate breed joining your family!
+However, if this problem doesn’t bother you, you’ll have a friendly and affectionate breed joining your family!

 This can help you tell the difference between normal shedding and illness, and catching conditions early enough gives you a much better chance of treating them.

 1.[^]“Genetic Welfare Problems of Companion Animals.”
 UFAW, www.ufaw.org.uk/dogs/pug-skin-fold-dermatitis.